redis-developer/redis-arXiv-search/README.md

 5. Make front end changes in realtime.

 ### Troubleshooting

-- Issues with Docker?
+Sometimes you need to clear out some Docker cached artifacts.
 Run `docker system prune`, restart Docker Desktop, and try again.

-- Open an issue here on GitHub and we will be as responsive as we can!
+Open an issue here on GitHub and we will try to be responsive to these.
+Additionally, please consider [contributing](CONTRIBUTING.md).

-### Interested in contributing?
-This is a new project.
-Comment on an open issue or create a new one.
-We can triage it from there.